-Construction danger is also determined by the location of the work.
-Most sites are open, thus exposing the young worker to sun (or alternatively to cold or inclement weather).
-A wet site, such as a river bed, poses danger of drowning or exposure to water-borne diseases.
+Construction risk is also determined by the location of the work.
+Most sites are open, thus exposing the young worker to sunlight (or alternatively to cold or inclement weather).
+A wet site, such as a river bed, poses a risk of drowning or exposure to water-borne diseases.

 Finally, construction requires a lot of different types of materials which are prepared elsewhere and then brought to the site.
-It is easy to ignore the fact that it is often children and youth who are breaking stones into gravel or making bricks for the infrastructure projects.
-But the commercial ethics and codes of practice which are now emerging worldwide hold that the employing company must also consider work and working conditions in its subcontractors, and be accountable for these workers' welfare as well as those on site.
+It is easy to ignore the fact that it is often children and young workers who are breaking stones into gravel or making bricks for the infrastructure projects.
+Commercial ethics and codes of practice are now emerging worldwide that place duties on the employing company to consider work and working conditions of subcontractors, and be accountable for these workers' welfare as well as those directly employed on site.

-1 Ladbury, Cotton and Jennings: Implementing Labour Standards in Construction: A Sourcebook, Loughborough University, 2003 quoted in Blagborough, "Infrastructure and Construction Projects - The Hidden Cost to Children" Background Paper for SCF meeting 2011.
+Ladbury, Cotton and Jennings: Implementing Labour Standards in Construction: A Sourcebook, Loughborough University, 2003 quoted in Blagborough, "Infrastructure and Construction Projects - The Hidden Cost to Children" Background Paper for SCF meeting 2011.

-^{2 &}quot;Worker Safety Advocates Unveil Alarming Findings in "Price of Life: 2015 Report on Construction Fatalities in NYC" NYCOSH | May 11, 2015.
+2 &quot;Worker Safety Advocates Unveil Alarming Findings in "Price of Life: 2015 Report on Construction Fatalities in NYC" NYCOSH | May 11, 2015.